Skip to main content

 However, more and more online banks offer so-called live chats and customer hotlines, which are actually available at all times and around the clock.
 Those who are satisfied with this will have a lot of fun with online banks.

-Keep an eye on overdraft interest rates!
+Keep an eye on overdraft/overdraft interest rates!

 What you should consider when choosing a checking account, however, is the overdraft interest.
 These costs arise when you are short of cash and slip into the red.
 At banks with high overdraft interest rates, this hiccup can very quickly become a nightmare.